-The thing is, when I'm trying to teach someone a lesson about waiting their turn, I expect to see that person eating a healthy slice of humble pie and reflecting on where they had gone wrong in life.
+The thing is, when I'm trying to teach someone a lesson about waiting their turn, I expect to see that person eating a healthy slice of humble pie and reflecting on where they had gone wrong in life, not flipping me off.
 Ungrateful.

 About a minute later, I got stuck in one of those pickles where the light turns red again, but the traffic in front of you hasn't moved, so you're stuck in the middle of an intersection.
 I was honked at for the second time that day, followed by some impressive gesticulating, I must say, on the behalf of the wronged party.

 I kept mouthing, "I'm sorry!
 Where do you want me to go?
 Give me a break!
 I'm doing my best!"

 And since I was going nowhere [insert life motto here], I thought about that last frustrated utterance a little more.
 I was doing my best.
 Well, at least I could say I was doing the best I could, given the circumstances.

 Why couldn't Horn McHornenstein see that?

 If God himself had come down from On High from playing Bridge, (or whatever he's doing up there) and pimp slapped me, I wouldn't have been more surprised at my revelation: if i want people to assume that I'm doing the best I can with what I have, I guess that means that I have to assume that all the other idiots on the road are doing the best they can with what they have too.

 Ok.
 So if that's true, then what?
 People suck.
 We're selfish and we're needy and we're over indulged brats and we're always assuming everyone is out to get us.
 I mean, what is anyone doing for me these days?